BPert/TP_WF_Snakemake/README.md

 **appliance : BioPipes**

+The main snakemake file is **Snakefile_WF_withOpenJDK**

 To run the entire workflow, the command line is:

 > $ snakemake --use-conda --cores all  --snakefile Snakefile_WF_withOpenJDK

+Others snakefiles contain just a specific rule or a part of the workflow.
+The file Snakemake_WF is an alternative workflow without the DeepTools analysis.

 All the files env.yaml and config.yaml are in the config directory.